ELTE-DH/HTML2TEI/README.md

 There are five modes of the program:

 - Create _HTML Content Tree_ (`content-tree`): Read all the articles to summarize all the structures that occur in the portal schema.
-Finally the accumulated information represents the tree structure as a nested YAML dictionary (for manual inspection)
+Finally, the accumulated information represents the tree structure as a nested YAML dictionary (for manual inspection)
 - The _Tag Inventory Maker_ (`inventory-maker`): Create the tag tables from the articles with their gathered information (it will be the basis for manual configuration of renaming)